 Choose an Interesting Bustle

 If your dress has a train on it, there are a couple of different ways you can choose to bustle your dress.
 While American bustles are one of the most popular, French bustles, Austrian bustles, royal bustles, ballroom bustles, and bow bustles are all options too.
-Work with a seamstress to figure out which bustle option you like the most that works the best with your dress, but it’s a great way to make it feel like you’re wearing two different looks without changing dresses.
+Work with a seamstress to figure out which bustle option you like the most that works the best with your dress especially if they are couture wedding dresses, but it’s a great way to make it feel like you’re wearing two different looks without changing dresses.
 As a side note, no matter which bustle you choose, make sure you have two people (besides yourself) that know how to do your bustle and bring safety pins – it’s very very common for bustles to break throughout the night.

 Amp up the comfort with a shoe change (tennis shoes, anyone?).
 Embrace your new last name with a custom denim jacket.
 Ditch your veil for a flower crown.
 Swap out your earrings for a fun colorful look.
 There are truly so many different ways that you can accessorize your wedding dress to totally transform your overall bridal look.
 If you have a bit more of a classic look for the ceremony, don’t be afraid to get a little playful for the party to come.